About Rob

 Thankfully, because I’m curious and have read and learned a lot from others, I can say I’ve successfully navigated my 50s (which contained much of the above).

-I’m now in the process of growing through my 60s learning to sit with the role of a modern elder in many respects, and sharing what I’ve learned through podcasting, coaching, and speaking.
+I’m now in the process of growing through my 60s learning to sit with the role of a modern elder in many respects, and sharing what I’ve learned through writing, podcasting, coaching, and speaking.

 I enjoy helping others.